⚖️ SPHD vs SCHD Comparison · Free & No Signup

 Metric SPHD SCHD

-Fund Name Invesco S&P 500 High Dividend Low Volatility ETF Schwab US Dividend Equity ETF
+Fund Name Invesco S&P 500 High Dividend Low Volatility ETF Schwab U.S. Dividend Equity ETF

 Issuer Invesco Schwab